![]() |

 greater part of Illyria, and the whole of Greece (except Sparta).

-At the battle of Chaeronea in 338, the Macedonian army destroyed the
+At the battle of Chaeronea in 338 BC, the Macedonian army destroyed the

 united Greek army, and put an end to Greek freedom and ancient Greek